gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 > [!CAUTION]
 > Be cautious when entering the password: the number of failed logon attempts is
 > limited, typically between 3 and 15.
 If this limit is exceeded, the HSM will
-> lock itself and will require intervention from the certification authority to
+> lock itself up and will require intervention from the certification authority to
 > restore access.

 By default, an HSM logon is required for each cryptographic operation.